IsmaelMartinez/teams-for-linux/README.md

 ### No history
 Switching the userAgent with the persistence turn on sometimes have the side effect of "loosing" the channels history.
 Removing the data under `~/.config/teams-for-linux` should fix the issue.

-### Double notifications
+### No desktop notifications
-Some notifications daemons in linux can end up generating double notifications (like in the cast of Dunst).
-If this happen you can run the application with `teams --disableDesktopNotificationsHack` that will disable the notifications implemented in this client.
+Some notifications daemons in linux don't support the implementation that Microsoft implemented in the browser.

+This project includes a desktop notification hack that can be enable by running the application with `teams --enableDesktopNotificationsHack`.

+Read more about this and another config arguments in the [config README.md](config/README.md) file.

 ## License